joemoose/psiops/docs/playing.md

 ## Action Rolls

 When you attempt a meaningful *action* with a risky or uncertain outcome, you make an *action roll* to determine the result.
-If success is guaranteed or the result has no real impact on the mission's current circumstances, the GM won't require a roll.
+If success is guaranteed or the result has no real impact on the mission’s current circumstances, the GM won’t require a roll.
 Instead, the outcome is as you described it.

 !!! tip

-	Before you make an action roll, ask the GM for possible outcomes to get a sense of what you're up against.
+	Before you make an action roll, ask the GM for possible outcomes to get a sense of what you’re up against.

 ### Action Roll Process